-The LMK04816 integrates a crystal oscillator on PLL1 for use with an external crystal and varactor diode to perform jitter cleaning.
+The LMK04208 integrates a crystal oscillator on PLL1 for use with an external crystal and varactor diode to perform jitter cleaning.

-The LMK04816 must be programmed to enable Crystal mode.
+The LMK04208 must be programmed to enable Crystal mode.

-8.1.4 VCXO and CRYSTAL-Buffered Outputs
+8.1.4 VCXO/Crystal Buffered Output

-The LMK04816 provides a dedicated output which is a buffered copy of the PLL2 reference input.
-This reference input is typically a low-noise VCXO or Crystal.
-When using a VCXO, this output can be used to clock external devices such as microcontrollers, FPGAs, CPLDs, and so forth. before the LMK04816 is programmed.
+The LMK04208 provides a dedicated output, OSCout, which is a buffered copy of the PLL2 reference input (see Functional Block Diagram for a block diagram of this implementation).
+The PLL2 reference input is typically a low noise VCXO or Crystal.
+When using a VCXO, this output can be used to clock external devices such as microcontrollers, FPGAs, CPLDs, and so forth, before the LMK04208 is programmed.
+See Clock Output Synchronization and MODE: Device Mode for further reference of these outputs

-The OSCout0 buffer output type is programmable to LVDS, LVPECL, or LVCMOS.
+The OSCout buffer output type is programmable to LVDS, LVPECL, or LVCMOS.

-The dedicated output buffer OSCout0 can output frequency lower than the VCXO or Crystal frequency by programming the OSC Divider.
-The OSC Divider value range is 1 to 8.
-Each OSCoutX can individually choose to use the OSC Divider output or to bypass the OSC divider.
+The dedicated output buffer OSCout can output frequency lower than the VCXO or Crystal frequency by programming the OSC Divider.
+The OSC Divider value range is 2 to 8.

-Two clock output groups can also be programmed to be driven by OSCin.
-This allows a total of 4 additional differential outputs to be buffered outputs of OSCin.
-When programmed in this way, a total of 6 differential outputs can be driven by a buffered copy of OSCin.
+Two clock outputs can also be programmed to be driven by OSCin.
+This allows a total of 2 additional differential outputs to be buffered outputs of OSCin.
+When programmed in this way, a total of 3 differential or 6 single-ended outputs can be driven by a buffered copy of OSCin.

-VCXO and Crystal-buffered outputs cannot be synchronized to the VCO clock distribution outputs.
-The assertion of SYNC still causes these outputs to become low.
-Because these outputs turn off and on asynchronously with respect to the VCO sourced clock outputs during a SYNC, it is possible for glitches to occur on the buffered clock outputs when SYNC is asserted and unasserted.
-If the NO_SYNC_CLKoutX_Y bits are set these outputs are not affected by the SYNC event except that the phase relationship changes with the other synchronized clocks unless a buffered clock output is used as a qualification clock during SYNC.
+VCXO/Crystal buffered outputs cannot be synchronized to the VCO clock distribution outputs.
+The assertion of SYNC will still cause these outputs to become low temporarily.
+Since these outputs will turn off and on asynchronously with respect to the VCO sourced clock outputs during a SYNC, it is possible for glitches to occur on the buffered clock outputs when SYNC is asserted and unasserted.
+If the NO_SYNC_CLKoutX bits are set these outputs will not be affected by the SYNC event except that the phase relationship will change with the other synchronized clocks unless a buffered clock output is used as a qualification clock during SYNC.